OFFICE OF THE CLERK OF TYNWALD

 Those considering applying for the post are welcome to contact the Head of the Chamber and Information Service, Mrs Ruth Donnelly by telephoning 01624 685764 or emailing email@example.com

-Applications should be accompanied by a CV, and be returned by 5pm on Thursday 30th May 2019 to Mrs Ruth Donnelly, Head of Chamber and Information Service either by email to email@example.com or by post to Legislative Buildings, Douglas, Isle of Man, IM1 3PW.
+Applications should be returned by 12 noon on Wednesday 17th June 2020 either by email to firstname.lastname@example.org or by post to Legislative Buildings, Douglas, Isle of Man, IM1 3PW.